Qortal/Qortal-Hub/docs/i18n_languages.md

 ## Missing language?

-- Please open an issue on the project's github repository and specify the missing language
+- Please open an issue on the project's github repository and specify the missing language, by clicking [here](https://github.com/Qortal/Qortal-Hub/issues/new)

+- You can also open a Pull Request if you like to contribute directly to the project.